heatz123/naturalspeech/README.md

         ```

 1. duration preprocessing (obtain duration labels using pretrained VITS):
+    > If you want to skip this section, use `durations/durations.tar.bz2` and overwrite the `durations` folder.
     1. `git clone https://github.com/jaywalnut310/vits.git; cd vits`
     2. create symbolic link to ljspeech dataset
         ```